Likoma & Chizumulu Island Travel Guide Facts, History, Things to do, Accommodation, and getting there

 roam around with a camera, and people will ask for pictures

-There are a bunch of basic guesthouses in Likoma Village, mostly around the two ferry arrival points.
+There are a bunch of basic guesthouses in Likoma Village, mainly around the two ferry arrival points.

 Those have simple rooms with mosquito nets, shared bathrooms, and usually a cheap restaurant serving local food (mostly nsima with usypa and local chicken/goat).